You are currently viewing 3 Hacks, 4 Myths Busted & Comprehensive Guide for Successfully Germinating Lavender from Seed in 7 Days

 Is It Impossible to Grow Lavender from Seed?

 Nope!
 It is difficult, however not impossible.
-The reason why lavender is deemed difficult to grow from seed is because it is just “different” to grow from seed than “regular” seeds.
+The reason why it is deemed difficult to grow lavender from seed is because it is just “different” to grow from seed than “regular” seeds.
 People give up too easy.
 I have spent 4 years seed germinating lavender.
 My Credentials: I have successfully planted over 1000 Lavandula angustifolia plants from seed.

 There is VERY little information out there in regards to growing lavender from seed.
 I have had to test, test, test, test and test some more.
 With a LOT of failures in between 4 years of tests!